Thinking about working in the real estate industry in Victoria?

 The requirement for students to start the 3 unit CPP40307 Agent’s Representative before the 21st of October 2020 has been removed by the Department of Justice and Community Safety.

-We advise students who are thinking about becoming an Agent’s Representative to enrol into our 3 unit course before the 30th of September 2021.
-We’re offering over 50% off our 3 unit CPP40307 Agent’s Representative course.
-Please click here for more info or to enrol now.
+We advise students who are thinking about becoming an Agent’s Representative to enrol into our 3 unit course before August 2021 (final date of enrolment to be confirmed).

 Potential negative impacts are: